acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ### description.txt

 The `description.txt` file is used to train the LLM with the toolkit functionality.
-It should contain a detailed description of how your toolkit works and what it is meant to achieve, written in an unambiguous way.
+It should contain a detailed, unambiguous description of how your toolkit works and what it is meant to achieve.
 You can look at the other toolkits for inspiration.

 At the bottom of your file, on a separate line, you should include the following line, verbatim: